-The courses recommended in the pre-medicine program do not constitute an academic major but are the courses required for entrance into the majority of medical schools.
+The courses recommended in the Pre-Medicine program do not constitute an academic major, but are the courses required for entrance into the majority of medical schools.
 They also provide you with the information needed to obtain competitive scores on the Medical College Admission Test (MCAT), which is required for entrance into medical school.
-Courses in biology and chemistry form the core of the pre-medicine curriculum, and UW-Eau Claire has strong programs in both disciplines.
+Courses in biology and chemistry form the core of the Pre-Med curriculum, and UW-Eau Claire has strong programs in both disciplines.

 Choosing a major

-The pre-medicine program is not an academic major.
+The Pre-Med program is not an academic major.
 You must select a major and minor in order to graduate.
-Most pre-medicine students at UW-Eau Claire major in biology, chemistry, biochemistry or molecular biology, but any major is acceptable.
-Modern medical schools place an emphasis on science aptitude; however they also expect good communication skills and significant volunteer experience.
-Admission committees consider applicants from a wide variety of academic backgrounds, as long as they have completed the core group of pre-medicine courses, maintain a high grade-point average (3.6 or higher), and obtain above average scores on the MCAT.
-In other words, there is no “official” pre-med major.
+Most pre-med students at UW-Eau Claire major in biology, chemistry or biochemistry/molecular biology, but any major is acceptable.
+Modern medical schools place an emphasis on science aptitude; however they also expect good communication skills and significant health-related service experiences.
+Admission committees consider applicants from a wide variety of academic backgrounds as long as they have completed the core group of Pre-Med courses, maintain a high grade-point average (3.6 or higher) and obtain above average scores on the MCAT.

 Placement into professional programs

 The majority of Wisconsin residents attend either the University of Wisconsin Medical School in Madison or the Medical College of Wisconsin in Milwaukee.
 Minnesota residents typically attend the University of Minnesota Medical School in the Twin Cities or Duluth.
 Other UW-Eau Claire graduates have attended private medical schools or schools of osteopathy all over the country.